zhouchenlin2096/QKFormer/README.md

-# QKFormer: Hierarchical Spiking Transformer using Q-K Attention [NeurIPS 2024](https://arxiv.org/abs/2403.16552)
+# QKFormer: Hierarchical Spiking Transformer using Q-K Attention ([NeurIPS 2024](https://arxiv.org/abs/2403.16552))

-QKFormer achieves **a groundbreaking top-1 accuracy of **85.65%** on ImageNet-1k**, which is the first time that directly training SNNs have exceeded 85% accuracy on ImageNet-1K in 2024/03.
+QKFormer achieves **a groundbreaking top-1 accuracy of **85.65%** on ImageNet-1k**, the first time directly training SNNs have exceeded 85% accuracy on ImageNet-1K in 2024/03.

 <p align="center">